All southern states on high alert after Lashkar-e-Tayiba terror threat

 Following the intelligence input, an alert had also been sounded in Kerala, another neighbouring state of Tamil Nadu.

 The police in Tamil Nadu, where the threat emerged from questioned several persons.
-The police also let of one person after questioning.
+The police also let one person after questioning.

 An IB source informed OneIndia that the alert was sounded after the intelligence was found to be Grade A and actionable.

 The IB further said that one of the operatives was a Pakistani, while the rest were Sri Lankan Tamil Muslims.
-The Pakistani operative operative goes by the name Anwar Ilyas.
+The Pakistani operative goes by the name Anwar Ilyas.

 The IB has asked the police to maintain a high state of alert and also said that these persons are moving around disguised as Hindus.
 They would be found sporting a tilak, the IB has also warned.